Peter Malkin: Intelligence career

 In 1989, Israeli newspaper Maariv cited him as "one of the greatest figures ever in the history of the Mossad."
 Israeli journalist Uri Dan called him "an extraordinary secret warrior."

-Malkin is also said to have been involved in the search for Yossele Schumacher in the 1960s.
+Malkin is said to have been involved in the search for Yossele Schumacher in the 1960s.

-Later years
+Cultural references

-After retiring in 1976, Peter Malkin devoted his time to painting, a profession he used as a cover during his Mossad years.
-His paintings from the 1960s until he died have won international acclaim in London, Paris, Brussels and Israel.
-He has also authored books, and served as a private international consultant on anti-terrorism methods.
-The movie, The Man Who Captured Eichmann (1996) starring Robert Duvall as Adolf Eichmann, was based on his book Eichmann in My Hands: also in the film was Arliss Howard, who played Malkin.
-More recently, Evan M. Wiener has written a play, Captors, inspired by the book.
-He was also portrayed by Oscar Isaac in the 2018 movie Operation Finale (with Ben Kingsley as Eichmann) and by Topol (as a character named Michael) in the 1979 film The House on Garibaldi Street.
+The movie, The Man Who Captured Eichmann (1996) starring Robert Duvall as Adolf Eichmann, was based on his book Eichmann in My Hands.
+Arliss Howard played Malkin.
+Evan M. Wiener's play Captors was also inspired by the book.
+Malkin was also portrayed by Oscar Isaac in the 2018 movie Operation Finale (with Ben Kingsley as Eichmann) and by Chaim Topol (as a character named Michael) in the 1979 film The House on Garibaldi Street.